-Non cash expenses are expenses that are not related to cash.
-Even if they’re reported in the income statement, they have nothing to do with the payment of cash.
+Non-cash expenses are expenses that are not related to cash.
+Even if they’re reported in the income statement, they have nothing to do with cash payments.

-The most common non cash expense is depreciation.
-If you have gone through the financial statement of a company, you would see that the depreciation is reported, but actually, there’s no payment of cash.
+The most common non-cash expense is depreciation.
+If you have gone through a company's financial statement, you would see that the depreciation is reported, but actually, there’s no cash payment.

 For example, we can say that Tiny House Builders Inc. buys new equipment.
 They see that they need to charge $10,000 for depreciation.
-If they need to report the depreciation for the next 10 years, they will report the depreciation for the equipment for the next 10 years.
+If they need to report the depreciation for the next ten years, they will report the depreciation for the equipment for the next ten years.
 But actually, there would be no cash payment.

 New to accounting? – No Problem.
 Do have a look at these basics of accounting tutorials.

-As per the accrual accounting, the items need to be recorded whenever the transaction happens.
+As per the accrual accounting, the items must be recorded whenever the transaction happens.

-For example, when the sales are being initiated, the sales should be recorded in the income statement irrespective of the money received or not.
-On the other hand, in cash accounting, only when the cash is being received, the sales would be recorded.
+For example, when the sales are initiated, the sales should be recorded in the income statement irrespective of the money received.
+On the other hand, in cash accounting, the sales would be recorded only when the cash is being received.

-And for the same reason, we need to record non cash expenses even when the company doesn’t pay out anything in cash.
+And for the same reason, we need to record non-cash expenses even when the company doesn't pay anything in cash.

 #1 – Depreciation:

-As mentioned earlier, depreciation is a non cash expense.
-If a company buys any machinery or asset, it needs to set aside a certain amount of wear and tear.
-And that expense is recorded every year in the income statement of the company.
-This expense is called depreciation, and it is a non cash expense.
+A company needs to set aside a certain amount of wear and tear if it buys any machinery or asset.
+And that expense is recorded every year in the company's income statement.
+This expense is called depreciation, and it is a non-cash expense.
+As mentioned earlier, depreciation is a non-cash expense.

 source: Ford SEC Filings